 - Search for a particular alias.

 - Modify an alias, including changing the service with which it is associated.

 When adding or editing aliases, the options are:

 |Select the name of the Virtual Meeting Room, Virtual Auditorium, Virtual Reception, scheduled conference, Media Playback Service, or Test Call Service to access when participants dial this alias.

-The alias that, when received by Pexip Infinity, will cause it to route the call to this service
+The alias that, when received by Pexip Infinity, is used to route the call to this service